The Viewing Room is a program at NFDC's annual Film Bazaar, South Asia's largest film market.

 Ada Lath Gupta (Cover Designer)

-The catalogue and gallery software simultaneously enable attendees to navigate the library and specifically seek films that list themselves, either through the gallery's metadata or the page's indexes, with special details: if a film is a debut, seeking completion funds, festival programming, cinema (or TV) distribution, etc.
+The catalogue and gallery software enable viewers to navigate the library and specifically seek films that list themselves, either in the gallery's software or the catalogue, with special details: if a film is a debut, seeking completion funds, festival programming, cinema (or TV) distribution, etc.

 FILM BAZAAR RECOMMENDS